mozilla/ichnaea/docs/install/devel.rst

 -----------------

 The project depends on a number of external web assets.
-Those dependencies are tracked via npm and bower in files under `docker/node`.
+Those dependencies are tracked via npm in files under `docker/node`.

 In order to install them, run: